Modeling Heat Transfer in Thin Layers via Layered Material Technology

 Improving Performance by Making Assumptions on the Heat Transfer Pattern

-Before concluding, we should mention the approximations available for heat transfer in layered shells (in the Thin Layer node, for example) when the layers are considered either very good or very bad thermal conductors.
+Before concluding, we should review the different models available for heat transfer in layered shells (in the Thin Layer node, for example).

-With the Thermally thick approximation option, it is the opposite configuration: Because the layer is more thermally resistive than the surrounding material, the contribution of the shell to the gradient of temperature along the layered shell can be neglected.
+With the Thermally thick approximation option, it is the opposite configuration: because the layer is more thermally resistive than the surrounding material, the contribution of the shell to the gradient of temperature along the layered shell can be neglected.
 The heat flux across the layer is obtained by applying the thermal resistance to the temperature difference between both sides of the layer.
+In the Composite Thermal Barrier tutorial model, this approach produces reliable temperature predictions in terms of accuracy, when compared to the General option.

 These approximations — associated to a Single Layer Material node when modeling one layer or applied to the layered shell when using other types of layered materials — help to improve the efficiency of the computation.